johnlajoie/NOFC/NOFC/README.md

 * **Implemented velocity tracking** - Controllers now report velocity to SteamVR, meaning you can throw things in games, among other uses!
 	* RC2 has improved the handling of linear and angular velocity information so throwing should be improved.
 If you have issues please report them at https://github.com/johnlajoie/NOFC/issues.

+Want to throw like a god?
+In the file 'OSVR-SteamVR\osvr\resources\settings\default.vrsettings' change the linearVelocityMultiplier value to somthing greater than 1.0 and restart SteamVR.
+This parameter will scale the velocities reported by the nolo driver and can be used to compensate if you find things like throwing items weak.

-* **Implemented ceiling mode** - In RC2 we have done away with the special ceiling mode configuration files.
-(NEED TO DESCRIBE NEW METHOD TO ENABLE CEILING MODE.)
+* **Implemented ceiling mode** - In RC2 we have done away with the special ceiling mode configuration files and all the necessary transformations are included in the OSVR hardware driver.
+This is necessary because we need to transform all vector quantities - position, veclocity and acceleration - and we can't do that from the OSVR server file.
+The down side is that we need to distribute a special driver for ceiling mode; see the installation instructions below.

 * **Implemented default marker offset** - A default offset for the headset marker has been added.
 	* This should reduce the feeling of the headset rotating incorrectly, as if it were on the end of a "turtle neck."